 # Reinforcement Learning Framework

 An easy-to-read Reinforcement Learning (RL) framework.
-Provides standardized interfaces and implementations to various Reinforcement Learning methods and environments.
-Also this is the main place to start your journey with Reinforcement Learning and learn from tutorials and examples.
+Provides standardized interfaces and implementations to various Reinforcement Learning and Imitation Learning methods and utilities.

 ### Main Features

-- Using various Reinforcement Learning algorithms for learning, which are implemented in **Stable-Baselines 3**
+- Using various Reinforcement Learning algorithms to learn from gym environment interaction, which are implemented in **Stable-Baselines 3**

-- Integrate or implement own **custom environments and agents** in a standardized interface
+- Integrate or implement own **custom agents and algorithms** in a standardized interface

-- Upload your models to the **HuggingFace Hub**
+- Upload your models (with logged metrics, checkpoints and video recordings) to **HuggingFace Hub** or **ClearML**

 ## Set-Up